Comprehensive Review Real Customer Analysis

 Quality and Durability

-This is a mixed bag, and I want to be transparent.
+This is a mixed bag, so let’s be clear about it.

 The Good: The upper is nearly bombproof.
 The TPU coating protects the mesh from snagging on briars (or subway grates).
 The toe cap is solid rubber and protects your toes from stubbing.